kuetemeier/hexo-multilanguage-example/README.md

 ### Install Theme

 For this demo we use the [HEXO Landscape Theme](https://github.com/hexojs/hexo-theme-landscape).
-Now, until development is finished and a pull request ist commited, we use a modifed `multilanguage` branch of this [fork](https://github.com/jkuetemeier/hexo-theme-landscape/tree/multilanguage).
+Now, until development is finished and a pull request ist committed, we use a modified `multilanguage` branch of this [fork](https://github.com/jkuetemeier/hexo-theme-landscape/tree/multilanguage).

 You need to install [Grunt](http://gruntjs.com) as a requirement, if you not alread have it.
 See [Getting startet](http://gruntjs.com/getting-started) for more informations on Grunt.